 The recipient will receive:

 A $10,000 Scholarship from Greater Bank to support the recipients creative aspirations*

 A mentoring session with a leading voice from their creative discipline

 Guidance from Murrook Cultural Centre and the use of their facilities

-The nine finalists and winner will be decided by our special committee using our selection criteria which will be sent to successful applicants.
+The nine finalists and scholarship recipient will be decided by our committee using our selection criteria.
 Our committee is made up of local business leaders and First Nations voices from our community.

 The Indigenous Storytellers Scholarship Committee is proudly represented by:

 Editor-in-Chief, Façon Magazine